 If you observe the expression now, none of the terms has any common factors and no arithmetic operation can be performed on them further.
 These terms are called, unlike terms.

-To learn more about different topics download BYJU’S – The Learning App from Google Play Store and watch interactive videos.
+To learn more about different topics in Maths, download BYJU’S – The Learning App from Google Play Store and watch interactive videos.
 Also, take free tests to practice for exams.